George Venables-Vernon, 2nd Baron Vernon

+Early life

+He was the only son of George Venables-Vernon, 1st Baron Vernon and, his first wife, Hon.
+Mary Howard, daughter of Thomas Howard, 6th Baron Howard of Effingham.
+His paternal grandparents were Henry Vernon, MP for Staffordshire and Newcastle-under-Lyme, and the former Anne Pigott (daughter and heiress of Thomas Pigott of Chetwynd).

 Vernon was educated at Westminster School and at Trinity Hall, Cambridge, proceeding MA in 1755.

+Career

 He served as a Whig member of parliament for Weobley from 1757 to 1761, Bramber from 1762 to 1768 and Glamorganshire from 1768 to 1780.

-His first wife was Louisa Barbara Mansel, daughter of Bussy Mansel, last Baron Mansel of Margam.
-They wed on 16 July 1757 and had two sons and two daughters, who died young.
-He married again, this time to Jane Georgiana Fauquier, daughter of William Fauquier of Hanover, on 25 May 1786.
-With her he had two more daughters, one of whom died young.
+"Only one speech by him is reported: 1 May 1769, on a point of privilege."

-He inherited the Briton Ferry estate in Glamorgan and Newick Park in Sussex in 1750 through his first wife and served as vice president of the Welch Charity.
+Through his first wife, he inherited the Briton Ferry estate in Glamorgan and Newick Park in Sussex in 1750 and served as vice president of the Welch Charity.
 He inherited the family seat at Sudbury Hall in Derbyshire in 1780 on the death of his father.
-Bradwall Hall, near Sandbach, Cheshire, was also owned by the Barons Vernon until it was conveyed to John Latham (1761–1843), president of the Royal College of Physicians.
+Bradwall Hall, near Sandbach, Cheshire, was also owned by the Barons Vernon until it was conveyed to John Latham, president of the Royal College of Physicians.

+Personal life

+His first wife was Hon.
+Louisa Barbara Mansel, daughter of Bussy Mansel, last Baron Mansel of Margam.
+They wed on 16 July 1757 and had two sons and two daughters, who died young, including: